 The first is safety.
-Damaged chimneys create a higher risk of house fires, so homeowners will want to consider safety as well as cost savings and hire a professional to make sure the job is done correctly.
+Dimmitt advises, “Most repairs are best left to chimney professionals.
+Chimney professionals are trained in safety measures that need to be taken when working at height to reduce fall hazards… You should never forget you are putting fire inside your home intentionally, and that requires a high level of vigilance and attention to detail that is best provided by a trained professional.”
 Additionally, chimneys can be difficult to access, which means ladders and scaffolding are often required.
-Both options come with a serious fall risk for novice homeowners; but chimney repair contractors know how to take the proper safety precautions to repair the chimney without risking injury.
+Both options come with a serious fall risk for novice homeowners; chimney repair contractors know how to take the proper safety precautions to repair the chimney without risking injury.

-The second reason chimney repairs should be left to the professionals is their experience.
+The second reason chimney repairs need to be left to the professionals is their experience.
 There’s no substitute for the hands-on experience a pro earns through years of chimney repairs.
-Professionals are also familiar with building codes related to masonry projects, which is something that could be overlooked by a DIY homeowner.
+Professionals are also familiar with building codes related to chimney masonry repairs, which is something that could be overlooked by a DIY homeowner.
 While video tutorials and how-to guides can be helpful, they’re not a substitute for professional work.

 How to Save Money on Chimney Repair Cost

 Chimney repairs are sometimes unavoidable, but that doesn’t mean such a job has to break the budget.
-Safety should always be a priority, and cutting corners during a chimney repair is never recommended.
+Safety will need to be a priority, and cutting corners during a chimney repair is never recommended.
 Here are a few ways homeowners can save on a chimney repair project without sacrificing quality.

-- Evaluate all possible options, including different repair types, a chimney removal, and a chimney replacement.
+- Explore all of the options.
+Solutions can include different repair types, a chimney removal, and a chimney replacement.
 The overall cost and savings can be surprising.
 For example, replacing a chimney may cost more initially but save money in the long run if an older chimney is going to require multiple repairs within a few years.

-- Look into your homeowners insurance policy, which often covers chimney repair costs if they fall under a covered peril.
+- Look into your homeowners insurance policy.
+Homeowners insurance may cover chimney repair costs if the problems were caused by a covered event.

-- Keep up on maintenance to extend the life of a chimney.
-This includes having a functioning fireplace damper, making sure the chimney isn’t experiencing moisture issues, and having the chimney routinely swept.
+- Keep up on maintenance.
+This will help to extend the life of a chimney and includes having a functioning fireplace damper, making sure the chimney isn’t experiencing moisture issues, and getting the chimney routinely swept.

 Questions to Ask About Chimney Repair

 Fixing a chimney requires experience and skill.
-Knowing how to find the best chimney repair service for the job can make all the difference in pricing and execution.
-Homeowners seeking a skilled chimney repair professional should consider asking an appropriate combination of the following questions.
+Knowing how to find the best chimney repair service near you for the job can make all the difference in prices and execution.
+Homeowners seeking a skilled chimney repair professional will want to consider asking an appropriate combination of the following questions.